What is osteoarthritis?

 OA is different to osteoporosis.
 Osteoporosis is a condition where the bones become fragile and brittle, causing them to break more easily.

-Learn about OA and your treatment options.
-There are many things you can do to live well with OA.
+Learn about osteoarthritis and your treatment options.
+There are many things you can do to live well with osteoarthritis.

 What are the symptoms?